philippe-bn/cart253/topics/mod-jam-assignment/README.md

 - Made with p5: https://p5js.org/
 - Keyboard pictures by Julia Bellone : https://juliabellone.github.io/Arkanoid/
 - Timer help by user T.J.
 Crowder on Stack Overflow: https://stackoverflow.com/questions/5978519/how-can-i-use-setinterval-and-clearinterval
+- Thank you Nou Noune for the help on figuring out multiple flies back at the start!! and thank you Lanna for the help on understanding the sine function parameters

 Find my ideas here:
 - [Ideas](./ideas.md)